 Leveraged funds have become increasingly popular over the last 5 years.
 In the ETF market, there are now over 150 leveraged funds with \$30 billion in assets.
-Fund companies have continued to innovate this product by leveraging both bullish and bearish calls on a plethora of indexes.
-In addition, the leverage available now ranges from -3.0x to 3.0x times the underlying index return.
+Fund companies have continued to innovate this product by leveraging both bullish and bearish calls on a plethora of indexes, and increasing the leverage available which now ranges from -3.0x to 3.0x times the underlying index return.
 The major drawback to these funds for longer-term investors is a compounding issue due to daily rebalancing which causes the specified leverage to generally decay over time.

-In answer to this problem, monthly as opposed to daily rebalanced leveraged funds are now available with more on the way.
-This study examines the characteristics of monthly relative to daily rebalanced leveraged funds in relation to the magnitude of the leverage, trend, time, volatility, and return.
+In answer to this problem, monthly as opposed to daily leveraged funds are now available with more on the way.
+This study examines the characteristics of monthly leveraged funds relative to daily leveraged funds in relation to leverage, trend, time, and volatility.
 Although the monthly leverage funds clearly have advantages over daily leveraged funds for the intermediate term investor, the advantages dissipate substantially beyond six months.
-Thus, for long-term buy and hold investors, monthly rebalanced leveraged funds have the same drawbacks as daily leveraged funds.
+Thus, for long-term buy and hold investors, monthly leveraged funds have the same drawbacks as daily leveraged funds.

-Key Words: Leveraged ETFs, monthly leveraged funds, beta drift
+Key Words: Leveraged ETFs, monthly leveraged Funds, beta decay